EyalGrinberg/rag-assignment/README.md

 ```
 This creates a table named `chunks` in the database.

-### Other Database-Related Scripts - For Testing and Maintenance
+### Other DB Scripts - For Testing and Maintenance

-* `check_db.py` – Test if the database contains the expected data (use after insertions).
+* `check_db.py` - Test if the database contains the expected data (use after insertions) - prints up to 5 chunks.
-* `clean_db.py` – Clean the database.
+* `clean_db.py` - Clean the database.
 Requires a filename during runtime to delete all chunks related to that file.

 ## Project Files